 - Next, add your milk to a pitcher jug and steam the milk using either the hot air nozzle on your espresso machine or the microwave.

-- Once you’re happy with the texture of your milk slowly pour into the glass along with the other ingredients and stir to fully combine.
+- Once you’re happy with the texture of your milk, slowly pour it into the glass along with the other ingredients and stir to fully combine.

 - Optional: Add whipped cream on top to garnish.